 Call to speak with a Licensed Agent

-Another way to check your drug’s interactions with each other is to use Medscape’s Drug Interaction Checker.
+Although you should always check with your doctor and pharmacist about potential drug interactions, you can also stay informed using Medscape’s Drug Interaction Checker.
 Available in four languages, it allows users to enter their full regimen of drugs and then run a comparison to see if there are any known harmful interactions.
 It is located at http://reference.medscape.com/drug-interactionchecker

 Be careful mixing certain foods with drugs.
 Just like mixing one drug with another may result in a bad outcome, mixing certain drugs with some kinds of foods can have the same effect as well.